Switzerland braces for 100% US medicine tariff

 From October 1, “we will apply a 100% tax on all branded and patented pharmaceutical products, unless a company BUILDS its pharmaceutical plant in America”, Trump wrote on his Truth Social platform.

-+ How pharma became Switzerland’s Achelles heel in the US
++ How pharma became Switzerland’s Achilles heel in the US

 Until now, the Swiss pharmaceutical sector had escaped the 39% tariffs imposed on Switzerland by the Trump administration.
 But the Swiss pharmaceutical industry knew it was under threat of tariffs.
 Donald Trump had given pharmaceutical groups until the end of September to lower the prices of imported medicines, and had threatened to impose massive taxes on the industry if they failed to do so.